 A strategic response would sound more like, “We anticipate that the older sales reps are more likely to resist the change.
 The good news is that there are only three that we anticipate will react this way.
 So, my team has already scheduled one-on-one training sessions with them before the rollout.
 We feel like if they are enthused about the change, the rest of the sales team will be as well.”

-Organizations often hire us to help with strategic problem-solving.
-We tend to spend the early part of the process identifying multiple possible solutions to the challenges.
-It takes a lot of discipline.
+Spend the early part of the strategic planning process identifying multiple possible solutions to each challenge.
+Don’t just stop with the first good idea.
+Instead, come up with many great ideas.
+This process takes a lot of discipline.
 However, there are two big advantages to this.
-First, if you only have two possible solutions, there is a high likelihood that neither solution is fantastic.
-However, if you have 10 possible solutions, the team can eliminate solutions that are less viable.
+First, if you only have two possible solutions, there is a high likelihood that neither solution will work perfectly.
+However, if you have 10 potential solutions, the team can eliminate solutions that are less viable.

 The second advantage is that if you try a solution and it doesn’t work, you have multiple backup plans at your disposal.

-For additional information about The Five Step Problem-Solving Priocess, click the link to that article.
+For additional information about The Five-Step Problem-Solving Process, click the link to that article.

 So if you are using strategic thinking, how do you know if you need to make an adjustment.
 The easy answer is to make sure that you are measuring your progress.
 A good leader sets personal (and team) milestones that move toward the strategic goal.
 For instance, it is very difficult to run a marathon.
 It is a little easier to run one mile per day, though.
 Then, once that becomes a habit, it is fairly easy to run one-and-a-half-miles per day — then two miles.
 As long as you are progressing toward the overall goal, you are moving in the right direction.